GodLobsterFan/ChatNoir/README.md

 # ChatNoir
-Clears out visual eyesores from KoL's in game chat.
+Clears out visual eyesores from Kingdom of Loathing's in-game chat.

 To install it, just type this into KoLMafia's CLI.